 I'm just having a hard time giving you an answer.

-I'll go over more of the aspects of this, but I I really can't give you the full analysis because it's always in the fine print.
+I'll go over more of the aspects of this, but I really can't give you the full analysis because it's always in the fine print.

-You know, the the little headline talking points that I've only been able to see, as everyone else has been able to see.
+You know, the little headline talking points that I've only been able to see, as everyone else has been able to see, don't do this bill justice.

 You actually have to read the bill to know what's in the bill.

-So I'm trying I'm trying to be just objective and telling you what the arguments are, but you so you've you've got a split here.
+So I'm trying to be just objective in telling you what the arguments are.

-Now, as for the rest of the Republican caucus, as I called around this weekend and just take people's temperature.
+Now, as for the rest of the Republican caucus, as I called around this weekend and just take people's temperature, people are all over the map.

-And the biggest part of you know, the biggest majority now are people that are saying, I want to read the bill.
+And the biggest part of, you know, the biggest majority now are people that are saying, I want to read the bill.

 That's what most people are telling me, which I think is actually responsible.

-Let me tell you what I don't like about what we're hearing about this deal is, and by the way, there are ongoing meetings with the Republican caucus now, and it's it's fairly unanimous.
+Let me tell you what I don't like about what we're hearing about this deal is, and by the way, there are ongoing meetings with the Republican caucus now, and it's fairly unanimous.

 There are no budget caps after 2025, only what they call non-enforceable appropriations targets.

-That is meaningless to me.
+That is meaningless to me, absolutely meaningless.

 When you factor in agreed upon appropriations adjustments, the deal holds non-defense spending flat in 2024.